WHY we need you in Vanuatu

 Port Vila, the capital and main hub of Vanuatu is situated on Efate island.
 The architecture has mainly french with the population quite multicultural including ni-Vanuatu, Chinese, Vietnamese, British and French.
 Port Vila has all the standard facilities you’d expect from a commercial hub such as hospitals, shopping districts (note Vanuatu is a tax haven so duty free!), sports stadium, hotels, casino, museums and cultural centers.
 The town is a great base for divers who come for the trips to Mele Cascades, a large rain forest water fall with rock pools and incredible scenery.
 As the commercial hub tourism plays an important role, however it does not feel ‘touristy’ especially in the areas where IVI services.
 Here you can get to know the locals and truly experience the authentic lifestyle from outside of the tourist resorts.

 Accommodation is in a dedicated house very close to the beach!
 Volunteers will share a bedroom with up to 2-4 persons per room (single gender rooms).
-There is WiFi included in public areas, laundry facilities (at small additional fee), lockable rooms, hot showers, bed linen, mosquito protection and fans included.
+There is WiFi included in public areas, laundry facilities (at small additional fee), lockable rooms, cold/warm showers, bed linen, mosquito protection and fans included.
 Volunteers are requested to bring their own towel.
 Living with other volunteers in a dormitory-style house is heaps of fun and a great way to meet like minded travelers.
 The volunteer house is in close proximity to a basic supermarkets, ATM, fresh fruit and vegetable stands, petrol stations and bus stop.

 *For couples or those wanting more privacy, private rooms in the volunteer house are available for an additional US$150 per week, subject to availability.